5 Common Misconceptions About Mental Illness (& How to Improve Your Mental Wellbeing)

 Misconception 2: It Is Not Possible To Have A Little Bit Of Mental Illness – You Either Have It Or You Don’t

 Officially, a condition, such as OCD, depression, bipolar, etc. is either present or it’s not.
-It is no more possible to be a little bit depression than it is to be a little bit pregnant or a little bit dead.
+It is no more possible to be a little bit depressed than it is to be a little bit pregnant or a little bit dead.

 You are either depressed or you are not.